lukelowry/lukelowry.github.io/_pages/about.md

   - /about.html
 ---

-Matra
+Mantra
 ------
-The indescriminate access to safe, reliable, sustainable, and affordable energy is not a preference, it is a requirement.
-My research and career are dedicated toward using my skills as an engineer to make that a reality.
+Indiscriminate access to safe, reliable, sustainable, and affordable energy is not a preference; it is a requirement.
+My research and career are dedicated to using my skills as an engineer to make that a reality.

 Research
 ======